 What is Kubernetes?

-Kubernetes, also known as “k8s%#8221; (because it starts with k, has eight letters and ends in s), is the greek word for “helmsmen%#8221;.
+Kubernetes, also known as “k8s” (because it starts with k, has eight letters, and ends in s), is the Greek word for “helmsmen.”
 As it turns out, most of the initiatives in the Cloud Native space (more on Cloud Native in a bit) are named after greek sailing words.
 K8s is an open-source system for automating deployment, scaling, and management of containerized applications — I consider it an orchestration (and management) engine for containers.
 (In VMware terms, k8s is like vSphere + vRealize Automation.)

 Why use Kubernetes?

 As covered in the k8s architecture, k8s can be leveraged in both greenfield and brownfield environments.
-It is open-source and also portable (meaning it can be run on many different types of environments).
-As of today, it is the most popular and fasting growing orchestration engine available (more than OpenStack, Apache Mesos, Docker Swarm, vSphere, etc).
+It is open-source and portable (meaning it can be run on many different environments).
+Today, it is the most popular and fastest-growing orchestration engine available (more than OpenStack, Apache Mesos, Docker Swarm, vSphere, etc.).

 - Nodes: k8s equivalent of a host.
 A node hosts one or more pods.

 - Pods: K8s equivalent of a VM.
 A grouping of one or more containers.